KeeanV/custom-soccer-club/README.md

 - You can generate the first required action related to the user story "adding multiple Xs to a Y" by clicking the button "Add players to your club", and entering a name for that player.
 - You can generate the second required action related to the user story "adding multiple Xs to a Y" by clicking "View the list of players in your club".
 - You can locate my visual component by the soccer ball when your first open the GUI.
-- You can save the state of my application by...
+- You can save the state of my application by clicking the "Save your club" button.
-- You can reload the state of my application by...
+- You can reload the state of my application by... not done :(